Literary-Insights/blog/src/content/blog/Company of One - Paul Jarvis.txt-1.md

 ---
-title: DEEP SUMMARY - Company of One - Paul Jarvis
+title: Company of One - Paul Jarvis
 slug: deep-summary-company-of-one-paul-jarvis
 tags:
   - book-summary